philippmoritzer/bd-ml-project/README.md

 $ docker run --network=project_network1 --env-file ./env/env.app influxdb-sample
 ```

-This script builds our application into a Docker Image, creates a network and starts the container while making sure it can communicate with the services on the same network (network1).
+This script builds our application into a Docker Image, creates a network and starts the container while making sure it can communicate with the services on the same network, ``network1``.

 ```bash
 $ ./run.sh